nagsenk/GADLRuleBased/README.md

 This is our approach to combine conventional techniques like Evolutionary Algorithms, Rule Based Systems with the contemporary approaches like Deep Learning which require relatively compute intensive training.

 We are motivated by the work on those models wherein review summarization and sentiment classification are done in a joint framework and mutually benefit each other in improving the performance.
-Some portion of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl, https://github.com/kenchan0226/dual_view_review_sum .
+Portion of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl, https://github.com/kenchan0226/dual_view_review_sum .

 ## Datasets Used